( Aay.) Liparoto

 In their solo and collaborative practice Liparoto uses repetitive performative acts and creates scenarios along with workshops, videos and text to audiovisually unpick these everyday life relationships.
 Their methodology began with the 9 month long daily performance project Andrew has His Period (2014) and Andrew a Strong Courageous Warrior (2016) a seductive reflection on normative gender performance.
 Evolving further on a road trip across the USA with their mirror image to understand the nature of collaboration in We were Fools for Thinking it was going to be Fun (2019).
 Most recently the installation all bodies welcome| no bodies welcome (2020), questioning the need for queer bodies to consent online with the an immersive co-written choral installation created in collaboration with HOT BODIES – Choir Brussels.

 They are currently focused on feminist co–authorship as method for resisting over simplification of mainstream narratives of historically marginalised voices.
-They live and work in Brussels.
+They live and work in Belgium.